jgn/stoor/README.md

 Access to the wiki will first run through GitHub OAuth against the app specified by the id and secret.
 For information on setting up an application in GitHub and obtaining its id and secret, see <https://github.com/settings/applications/new>.
-If you are running Trahald on localhost with Rackup, the typical settings would be:
+If you are running Stoor on localhost with Rackup, the typical settings would be:

 <table>
   <tr>